Free Tips on Making Gold at Low Levels in World of Warcraft

 3. Make an auction house toon, no matter how low level your main is.

 Now I know that my techniques are not for the average player.
 Many people I play with think I am crazy for bothering to sell everything I run across.
-I just smile, knowing I have epic gear and mounts for all seven of my 90's, not to mention the best battle pets, bags and flasks that gold can buy.
+I just smile, knowing I have The Reins of the Grand Expedition Yak, Vial of the Sands, all the colored panther mounts, including the black one, and epic gear on all my high level toons, not to mention the best battle pets, and bags that gold can buy.
 Do they?
 Usually not.....so you tell me who is crazy? :)

 Employment for Your AH Toon